Punta del Este: History

 Spaniards were the first Europeans to set foot in the area of Punta del Este at the beginning of the 16th century.
 Colonization began around Maldonado at the end of the 18th century through Portuguese expansionism.

-In August 1827, during the Cisplatine War, a three-day military operation led by Brigadier General Juan Antonio Lavalleja under the banner of the United Provinces of the Río de la Plata aimed to expel a small brazilian garrison strategically located on the peninsula.
+In August 1827, during the Cisplatine War, a three-day military operation led by Brigadier General Juan Antonio Lavalleja under the banner of the United Provinces of the Río de la Plata failed to expel a small brazilian garrison strategically located on the peninsula.

 Punta del Este and its surroundings (Maldonado and Punta Ballena) at the end of the 19th century were kilometers of sand and dunes, but in 1896 Antonio Lussich bought 4447 acres of uninhabited land and started the botanical garden Arboretum Lussich, planting trees and plants from all over the world.
 The trees propagated on their own, with Pines, Eucalyptus, Acacias and various species of bushes flourishing.

 On 5 July 1907, it was declared a "Pueblo" (village) by Act of Ley 3.186.
 Its status was elevated to "Ciudad" (city) on 2 July 1957 by the Act of Ley Nº 12.397.

 During the 1970s, the city faced a decline in tourists, especially from Argentina, as a result of terrorist threats by the Tupamaros guerrilla organization and an increase of working class hotels and less luxurious residences.

 Punta del Este experienced formidable real estate development in the 1980s with a construction boom in spas, apartment towers and hotel complexes.
 Since then, the ups and downs of the economic cycles caused real estate activity to be another engine of the economy of Punta del Este.
 In 2022, real estate market specialists forecast exponential growth throughout the area as a place to live year-round.